Gauravyad27/CODSOFT/README.md

 ## Acknowledgements

-Special thanks to Codsoft for the opportunity to learn and grow as a Java developer.
+Special thanks to Codsoft for giving me the opportunity to learn and grow as a Java developer.

-Feel free to modify any section to better fit your needs or to add any additional information you think is important!
+Feel free to modify any section to better fit your needs or to add any additional information you think is important, that would be much helpful for as well.